 Later, the Michigan Department of Agriculture and Rural Development bought a chub for sampling and it tested positive for Listeria moncytogenes.
 There were no reports of illness associated with this possibly contaminated food.

-What Kinds Of Cat Food Does Northwest Naturals Offer?
+What Kinds of Cat Food Does Northwest Naturals Offer?

 Northwest Naturals offers two types of cat food—frozen and freeze-dried.
 These low-temperature processes extend the foods’ longevity, and reduce the risk of pathogen contamination.
 Compared to high-temperature processing, leave more nutrients intact.